dtkerns/d2/paper/paper.md

 # Statement of need

-The DSA field currently offers few, if any, open source automation tools.
-The SB as a new DSA granularity offers real bennefit to the community.
-However, the DOSAGE software is not available.
-This ground-up re-write as open source from conception, hopes to bring the SB construct to the community at large.
+The DSA field currently offers few, if any, open-source automation tools.
+An important challenge in the design of DSAs is identifying what portions of a set of domain programs should be implemented in hardware (i.e., accelerated) to maximize the performance and energy benefits of the DSA.
+The SB as a new DSA granularity offers real benefits for efficiently addressing this challenge.
+However, manually identifying these SBs can be prohibitively time-consuming and error-prone.
+This ground-up re-write as open source from conception hopes to bring the SB construct to the community at large.

-# Introduction
+# Motivation for this work
 In a post-Moore's Law computing environment where IoT and edge computing continue to expand,resource-constrained high-performance computing systems have become even more important.
 ASICs (Application-specific integrated circuits) continue to set the performance bar, but bring along a high development cost, long lead times, and inability to make corrections or changes once manufactured; not to mention a threshold production run to where it even makes sense economically.
 GPUs solve the problem by throwing more, but cheaper computing power at a task.
 This requires a typically large parallelization design effort but in the end, you are left with a result that is less than optimal from a power usage standpoint.
 When one of the goals is energy efficiency, GPUs fall short.
 Additionally, GPUs can be considered to be in the class of a general-purpose accelerator, which typically has a large area footprint and/or an underutilized compute resource that is prohibitive in a resource-constrained environment.
 Alternatively, a Domain Specific Accelerator (DSA) is an accelerator that is customized for common code blocks shared between multiple workloads.
 A key takeaway of the DSA is that it typically accelerates a smaller portion of the workload, but at higher utilization rates across workloads, resulting in higher performance of the overall system.
 While a DSA could be realized in an ASIC, we will assume for this paper that ASICs have already been ruled out due to earlier discussed issues.
 A DSA on an FPGA offers a good balance between the often conflicting requirements.
 The drawback to DSAs, and motivation for this work, is a higher effort in hardware/software co-design since the APIs must be tailored for each DSA.
 This paper introduces open-source automation tools that address this increased co-design effort.

 The need for DSAs, as opposed to general purpose architectures or ASICs, continues to be an attractive alternative because it offers a significant boost to performance without the expensive trade-offs and overhead that creating an ASIC or the size and power requirements of a higher performance general purpose CPU [@guo04_fpgaAdvantages].